d-j-e/SNPPar_test/README.md

 Final tree: elizabethkingia_node_labelled_nexus_CSID.tre

-The file 'homoplasic_mutation_events.tsv' and the final tree were then used to map information back on to the tree using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
+The file 'homoplasic_mutation_events.tsv' and the final tree were then used to map information back on to the tree using [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) using version 1.4.4.

 ## 10.2 _Burkholderia dolosa_ (data/published_data/Burkholderia)